nich227/nich227/README.md

 ### Hi there 👋
+This is under construction, as I just learned that this exists in GitHub!
+Stay tuned for a complete README.md...

 <!--
 **nich227/nich227** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.